maku/multi-k8s/_k8s_readme.md

 Encrypt and upload the json file to our Travis account

 In travis.yml, add code to unencrypt the json file and load it into GCloud SDK

+### deploy via deploy script

+deploy.sh is responsible to build / push docker images and to update kubernetes.

+deploy.sh is used in travis.yml